 Billing will be handled via a credit card.
 Please use your University PALcard when registering.
 Links are provided below for the pricing of AWS services including a simple monthly calculator for planning purposes.

-2. Register AWS with OIT
+2. Register AWS

 After you have created your AWS account, send OIT your 12 digit AWS account number.
 This allows us to register your account under the University of California AWS Enterprise Customer Agreement.

 You’ll receive a confirmation message from OIT that your account has been registered.
 OIT will maintain a list of UCI registered AWS accounts and requestors.

 If your AWS account will be processing, storing, or transmitting Protected Health Information (PHI) data as defined by HIPAA, you must take the additional step of registering your account under the AWS UCOP BAA.
 Send an e-mail to email@example.com with the following information: